LGV Rhône-Alpes

 The LGV Rhône-Alpes (French: Ligne à Grande Vitesse; English: high-speed line) is a 115 km French high-speed rail line situated in the Auvergne-Rhône-Alpes region which extends the LGV Sud-Est southwards.
-Opened to service in 1994, the line bypasses the built-up Lyon area towards the east; in addition it serves Lyon-Saint-Exupéry TGV station (known until June 2000 as Satolas TGV station).
+Opened to service in 1994, the line bypasses the built-up Lyon area towards the east; in addition it serves Lyon–Saint-Exupéry Airport.
 Beyond Valence TGV station the line is continued by the LGV Méditerranée.
 LGVs Rhône-Alpes, Sud-Est and Méditerranée, when completed, received their official nickname, the City To Coast (C2C) Highway ("Ville à la Mer").

 The line was constructed in two sections, north and south.
 The first section was opened in time for the 1992 Winter Olympics in Albertville.

 Route

 The line crosses four departments from north to south: Ain, Rhône, Isère and Drôme.

 The route of the new line represents a total length of 115 km; 42 km from Montanay to Saint-Quentin-Fallavier, and 73 km from Saint-Quentin-Fallavier to Valence.
 The line is connected to the regular network by links at Saint-Quentin-Fallavier, enabling links to Savoie, Isère and Italy via Chambéry and Modane.